microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 As a side note, if the access level is set as described, for convenience sake you can download the file via browser by going to the url plus the container and blob name appended on, for example:  https://softwareradiohelloworld.blob.core.windows.net/fm-radio/fm_wide_20MHz_short.iq

+## Congratulations!

-The point of this entire demonstration was to show how an RF recording stored in blob storage can be pulled down into a GNU Radio flowgraph, which can then visualize the recording in time and frequency.
+You have successfully replayed RF data that was stored in the Cloud and then used GNU Radio to process it and visualize the recording in both time and frequency.
+Pretty powerful stuff!
 For the next stage see **[Stage 2](../stage2/hello_world_stage2.md)**